AnyBody/tutorials/Introduction_to_mechanics/index.md

 :::

-# Introduction to mechanics in AnyBody
+# Introduction to Mechanics in AnyBody

 The individual windows will be explained in greater detail in the